Jetinat0r/UnityEditorTools/README.md

 By default, NavMeshBaker will bake NavMeshSurfaces when the project is built.
 This can be disabled in the settings.

+**Dissatisfied with my windows?** The NavMeshBaker class is *completely* public and static, so you can call those functions from your own scripts!

 ### Install:
 Download the "Assets/Editor/NavMeshBaker" folder, and place it in "Assets/Editor" in your own project.